volume-trader/QuantowerKB/connections/connection-to-binance-futures.md

 ![Make one trade to activate Leverage and Margin type for Binance Futures in Quantower](../.gitbook/assets/symbol-info-binance-futures.png)

-## How to get Full License of Quantower for free with Binance?
+## How to get Full License of VT-Terminal for free with Binance?

 First, you need to register a new account on Binance exchange, that wouldn’t be connected with any referral previously.
 In order to do this, please follow the [https://accounts.binance.com/en/register](https://accounts.binance.com/en/register) link and fill in the registration form.